At a glance

 - Reduce serum calcium by flushing it out of the body; this may be accomplished by diuresis (facilitation of increased urine output) with saline solution.

-- Furosemide is a loop diuretic (water tablet) to increase excretion of calcium via the kidneys.
+- Furosemide is a loop diuretic (water tablet) to increase the excretion of calcium via the kidneys.

-- Prednisolone to reduce bone and intestinal absorption of calcium and increase kidney excretion.
+- Prednisolone is a corticosteroid that can reduce bone and intestinal absorption of calcium and increase kidney excretion.

 Never give your cat supplements unless told to do so by a veterinarian.